juru510/CSEN60/week9/security.md

 - Banking
 - Investments
 - Tax

+## loss of sensitive info
+- PII (personally idenitfiable information)
+- name, adress , phone , email
+- age, gender, race
+- past contributions, purchases, rentals , friends
+- financial info like credit cards & bank accounts
+- legally sensitive
+- health info (HIPPA)
+- Student Info (FERPA)
+- Info from children (COPPA)
+- ## COOKIE
-- COOKIE: name/value pair created by a website to store information on your computer
+- name/value pair created by a website to store information on your computer
+- dark mode light mode
+- incognito doesnt stop anyone from tracking where youve visited

+ ## digital certificate
+ - has the content of a servers certificate
+ - the public key
+ - effective date of certificate
+ - verisign certified/ Authority

+## GDPR
+- passed a law where people have a min amount of info they can gather
+- in the EU

+## CCPA
+- cookie banner that is required on websites